 Human research involving invasive medical procedures such as blood draws, magnetic imaging, or drug administration must be submitted to the biomedical IRB committee.
 Noninvasive medical procedures may be submitted to the Uptown IRB, as noted below.

 Human research using behavioral, survey, and non-invasive medical procedures should be submitted to the Uptown IRB.
-Most human research conducted in the Department of Psychology will require these forms and review through the Uptown IRB committee.
+Most human research conducted in the Department of Psychology will require review through the Uptown IRB committee.

 If university students are intended as research participants, the following policy should be observed.
 Students who are given the option of participating in research for points in a course or extra credit by instructors of courses offered through the Department of Psychology must also be given the option of participating in a comparable non-research experience for points in a course or extra credit.

 The University IRB will typically require a description of a non-research participation points in a course or extra credit options.
 Non-research experiences may include but are not limited to a) attending and describing a research colloquium or b) writing a short critique of an empirical research paper or c) reading and writing about a research ethics issue.
-These points in a course or extra credit alternatives must be comparable in time and effort to the research participation option, and similarly based upon the time and effort typically required to complete it.
+These points in a course or extra credit alternatives must be comparable in time and effort to the research participation option.
 Extra credit will be added on after the instructor determines final grades based on regular required coursework.
 Students should be able to fulfill 100% of course requirements without participating in any research or substitute extra credit options.

-Research involving animals must be approved by the Animal Care Committee.
+Research involving animals must be approved by the Institutional Animal Care and Use Committee (IACUC).

 Department of Psychology • 2007 Percival Stern Hall • New Orleans, LA 70118 • Phone: 504-865-5331 • email@example.com